akabircs/LLM4CKD/README.md

 3. Private data are not committed.
 4. API keys are stored locally and not committed.
 5. Optional DL dependencies are installed only when needed.
+6. The official NODE repository has been cloned if running NODE.
+7. The official SAINT repository has been cloned if running SAINT.
-6. GPU/CUDA versions are compatible with the installed PyTorch build.
+8. GPU/CUDA versions are compatible with the installed PyTorch build.
-7. The same random seeds and training sizes are used as in `config/default.yaml`.
+9. The same random seeds and training sizes are used as in `config/default.yaml`.

 ---